R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 1. We deliver the encrypted mail bytes to the enclave.
 1. We pick up the response from the `AtomicReference` box that was set by the callback.

-The first parameter to `deliverMail` is a "mail ID" that the enclave can use to identify this mail to the host.
-This feature is intended for use with acknowledgement, which allows the enclave to signal that it's done with that message and the work it represents can be atomically/transactionally completed.
-The *routing hint* is an arbitrary string that can be used to identify the sender of the mail from the host's perspective, e.g. a connection ID, username, identity - it's up to you.
+The *routing hint* parameter is an arbitrary string that can be used to identify the sender of the mail from the host's perspective, e.g. a connection ID, username, identity - it's up to you.
 The enclave can use this string to signal to the host that a mail should go to that location.
 It's called a "hint" to remind you that the host code may be modified or written by an attacker, so the enclave can't trust it.
 However, the encryption on the mail makes it